-To provide some perspective, it should be noted that Stephen King has sold a total of 350 million books, but this is spread over 49 works, giving him an average of a little over 7 million sales apiece.
+To provide some perspective, it’s important to note that Stephen King has sold a total of 350 million books, but this is spread over 49 works, giving him an average of a little over 7 million sales apiece.
 Of course sales and free reads on a website aren’t the same thing, but these sheer numbers are still rather impressive.

-But can free readers be converted to paying customers?
+But can free readers convert over to paying customers?
 Just as importantly, Wattpad is a social site.
 People click, visit, vote up and add stories to their virtual libraries.
 But how much of that is due to the quality of the prose?
 Is some of it due to the writer’s personality and following on the site?

 But even a one percent conversion rate will turn heads.